arvydasg/lifeapi/readme.md

 manual (or maybe even api) stuffs about their life.

-- Possible things to track
+## Possible things to track

 - strava api (workouts, duration, kms)
 - chrome history
 - instagram (something)
 - duolingo (streak, words learned, time spent)
 - YouTube (what I have watched or minutes)
-- workouts (y/n)
+- workouts (y/n manual inpput)
 - weight (kgs)
 - computer time (rescue time)
 - database size (entries, like felix)
 - unique website visitors (like felix)
 - Swarm?
 My location (like felix)
 - weather each day
-- meditated or not
+- meditated or not (manual input, or app?)
 - what programming language I used the most (some app)
-- cold shower or not
+- cold shower or not (manual input)
 - my mood (like felix)
 - daily steps (some phone app)
 - healthy or not (like felix) Good to know by season or by activity level or by what I have been eating